AkankshaBodhankar/quiz/README.md

 # quiz
-This is a basic quiz app which uses SQlite database
+This is a basic quiz creator app